-A discussion between two people where the interviewer asks questions which are answered by the interviewee is called an interview.
+A discussion between two people where the interviewer asks questions which are answered by the interviewee is called an interview and the questions asked are known as interview questions.
 Usually, interviews are two-way, unlike oration where conversations are just one-way.
-Interview questions are the pivotal catalysts in primary objective of the interview, exchange of information.
+The questions asked are the pivotal catalysts in the primary objective of the interview, exchange of information.

 Ideally, interviews are conducted in person but with the progress in technology, with the help of video conferencing and other similar tools, interviewers are now conducting interviews via the internet.
-Good interview questions are valued in situations related to employment, research and analysis, media and press, psychology, college or school level and many other situations.
+Good interview questions are valued in situations related to employment, research and analysis, media and press, psychology, college or school level etc.

-In case of an interview, an interviewer also has to be well-equipped to ask appropriate questions on the basis the candidate might or might not be selected for the desired position.
+The interviewer has to be well-equipped to ask appropriate questions on the basis the candidate might or might not be selected for the desired position.
 Also, an interviewee has to be extremely prepared to answer the various types of questions that may come their way.